swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 The primary responsibilities of the Secretary are:

 - Take notes / organize note-taking during mentoring committee meetings
-- Submit (optionally summarised) notes to the board repostiory as a pull request after the meeting
+- Submit (optionally summarised) notes to the board repository as a pull request after the meeting
 - Keep the `README` and repository contents up-to-date.

 #### Time commitment